ESCAP-SD/geospatialSAEhowto/README.md

 <a id="1"></a> Ghosh, Malay.
 2020.
 “Small area estimation: Its evolution in five decades.”
 Statistics in Transition.
 New Series 21 (4): 1–22.

-<a id="2"></a> Molina, Isabel, and Jon NK Rao.
-2010.
-“Small Area Estimation of Poverty Indicators.”
-Canadian Journal of Statistics 38 (3): 369–85.
+<a id="2"></a> Rao, John NK, and Isabel Molina.
+2015.
+Small Area Estimation.
+John Wiley & Sons.